BOLTZZ/R/R Fundamentals/Probability.md

 * The difference between probability distribution and distribution is that any list of numbers has distribution.
 The probability distribution function of a random variable is defined mathematically and does not depend on a list of numbers.
 But, the probability distribution can be found using a list of numbers (average and standard deviation) using the CDF function.
 * Capital letters denote random variables (X) and lowercase letters denote observed values (x).
 * In the notation Pr(X=x), we are asking how frequently the random variable X is equal to the value x.
 * The Centeral Limit Theorem (CLT) states that when the independent draws (sample size) is large, the probability distribution of the sum of the independent draws is approximately normal.
+The sample size required for the Central Limit Theorem and Law of Large Numbers to apply differs based on the probability of success.
+If the probability of success is high, then relatively few observations are needed.
+As the probability of success decreases, more observations are needed.
+But, sometimes the probability of success can be extremley low, like winning the lottery.
+The formula for CLT in R is to use pnorm().
 * The expected value is the average of the values in a dataset, which, in turn, represents the value of one draw.
 The formula for the expected value is E[X] = (summation of all values)/(count of all values).
 Note: the equation to the left considers that every value in the datset has an EQUAL CHANCE of being pulled.
-Also, expected value is denoted by E[X]
+Also, expected value is denoted by E[X].
 * The equation for the expected value with 2 variables and different proprtions (UNEQUAL CHANCE) is: ap + b * (1−p).
 With a and b the 2 variables/values, p the proproption/chance of a, and 1-p the proportion/chance of b.
-Also, with n draws the equation is: n * (ap + b * (1−p)).
+Also, with n draws the equation for the sum of n is: n * (ap + b * (1−p)).
+Meanwhile, for the average of n is: ap + b * (1−p)
 * The standard error (SE) gives the size of the variation around the expected value, since the expected value is basically and estimation there will be variations in each case/observation.
 * If the draws are independent then the SE is S[X] = sqrt(number of draws) * (standard deviation of the numbers in the dataset).
 S[X] denotes the standard error.
-* The SE for 2 variables (a and b) with different proprotions/chance (a = p and b = 1 - p) is: ∣b–a∣ * sqrt(p * (1 - p)).
-And, then with n draws it's: sqrt(n) * ∣b–a∣ * sqrt(p * (1 - p)).
+* The SE for 2 variables (a and b) with different proprotions/chance (a has p and b has 1 - p) is: ∣b–a∣ * sqrt(p * (1 - p)).
+And, then with n draws for the sum of n it's: sqrt(n) * ∣b–a∣ * sqrt(p * (1 - p)).
+But, for the average of n it's: (|b-a| * sqrt(p * (1 - p)))/sqrt(n).

 Example code for expected value with 1 draw, n draws, standard error with 1 draw, n draws:
 ```r